Do Go On - 373 - The Star Wars Holiday Special

 Yeah.

-So, and no one's bothered to learn their language in reverse though.
+So, and no one's bothered to learn their language in reverse, though.

 That sounds about right.

-So he reassures her by saying something like,
+So, he reassures her by saying something like, I didn't write the quote down because

-Then you just think, all right, I'll remember this.
+Did you just think, all right, I'll remember this.

 Yeah, yeah.

-But it was something like, so Art Carney says something like,
+so Art Carney says something like,

-oh, that shag pile rug, is that what you're wondering about?
+Is that what you're wondering about?

 Yeah, it's on the way to you.

-The woman who was
+The woman who was delivering it didn't need help.

-She said she'd
+She said she'd handle it solo.

 If you know what I mean.